yannick-c/yannick-couzinie.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Mathematics, Roma Tre University, 2022 (expected)
+* Ph.D in Mathematics, Roma Tre University, 2022
-   * Thesis: _The multidimensional East model: a multicolour model and a front evolution problem_ (under review)
+   * Thesis: [_The multidimensional East model: a multicolour model and a front evolution problem_](/theses/phd-thesis)
 * Elite-M.Sc. in Theoretical and Mathematical Physics, Ludwig Maximilian University of Munich, 2018
    * Thesis: [_Sublinearly reinforced Pólya urns on graphs of bounded degree_]({{base_path}}/theses/master-thesis)
 * B.Sc. in Physics, University of Hamburg, 2016